hasura/graphql-engine/docs/graphql/manual/actions/codegen/examples/python-flask/index.rst

   if __name__ == '__main__':
     app.run(debug = True, host = '0.0.0.0')

-Here we have the base handler method for the Action generated.
-The route name will match the name of your Action, and so will the function name.
-Our codegen module generates new GraphQL Types for the input arguments to all Action queries/mutations, and from that we generate language-specific types.

-This is where ``SignupArgs`` comes from -- It's a Python Dataclass that matches the shape of your mutation argument input.
-With it, on the ``RequestMixin`` we provide a method ``.from_request()`` which can take a JSON object from HTTP request body and convert it to an instance of the class.
+This is where ``SignupArgs`` comes from - it's a Python dataclass that matches the shape of your mutation argument input.
+With it, on the ``RequestMixin`` we provide a method ``.from_request()`` which can take a JSON object from the HTTP request body and convert it to an instance of the class.
 So we invoke that generic method and convert it for convenience.

-Finally, we know from the schema that the return type needs to be a ```CreateUserOutput```, so we leave an empty instance there and call the ``.to_json()`` helper method we define on all ``RequestMixin`` objects.
+Finally, we know from the schema that the return type needs to be a ``CreateUserOutput``, so we leave an empty instance there and call the ``.to_json()`` helper method we define on all ``RequestMixin`` objects.

+``SignupTypes.py``

 .. code-block:: python